• Link to Facebook

 Discover North Queensland on a railway adventure

-Ah, the peace and tranquility that comes with travelling by train.
+AH, THE peace and tranquillity that comes with travelling by train.

 Kicking back in my high-back leather-look seat, letting time pass me by as the scenery rushes past outside – it was an experience I hadn’t had for several years until I embarked on a long-haul journey from Maryborough to North Queensland in July 2023.